 The Google Desktop Search software became officially defunct toward the end of 2011.
-But one can still download the last 5.9.1 version if you look hard enough for it, and it happily installs and indexes and searches the full-text of your content.
+But one can still download the last 5.9.1 version, and it happily installs and indexes and searches the full-text of your content.
 For instance, a folder full of Gbs of PDF encyclopaedias and journal articles, ebooks, etc, presenting results in a familiar Google Search interface.
-Note the indexing has to be manually started by you, and this is done by right-clicking the taskbar icon and selecting “reindex”…
+There are Indexing Plugins and the ‘Larry’s Any Text’ one can be easily configured to treat things like .py Python files as text.
+Note that in some early versions the indexing has to be manually started by you, and this is done by right-clicking the taskbar icon and selecting “reindex”…

-But if you need a personal desktop search product that’s being supported and developed, perhaps due to the need to index a new file-format such as .ePUB, then the alternatives are…
+However you may need a personal desktop search product that’s being supported and developed, perhaps due to the need to index a new file-format such as .ePUB files.
+The alternatives are…

 * New addition, July 2018: Open Semantic Desktop Search.
 Free, open source, and with a Google-like interface.
 Supports .PDF and .ePUB and many other file formats.